Farangi-Sazi: The terms & characteristics

 The term "Farangi-sazi" as used today seems to have developed in the early 20th century.
 Specific to late Safavid painting & its derivatives, it excludes the work of later European-trained painters like Sani al-Mulk and Kamal ol-Molk.
+The word, Farangi, means "Frank" in English, deriving from the word "Franc", as that word has been used across Asia and Africa to describe people of European descent, foreigners, or Western influence in general.
+Farangi-sazi, in simple terms, means "Frank style", or European art style.

-The 17th century artist Jani sometimes signed his paintings "Farangi saz", but no other contemporary use of the term is known.
+The 17th century artist Jani sometimes signed his paintings "Farangi saz" while he was working for a doctor in Isfahan.
+He filled a forty-five page sketchbook for him, but outside of that, no other contemporary use of the term is known.

-Per Negar Habibi, "farangi-sazi" requires more than a "discreet use of a European technique, a mere presence of chiaroscuro or perspective...
+Per Negar Habibi, "Farangi-sazi" requires more than a "discreet use of a European technique, a mere presence of chiaroscuro or perspective...
 The Occidentalist character of some late 17th-century Persian paintings is borne out by the presence of European cultural elements, not in an exhaustive or scientific way, but rather in order to capture some evocative traits and fantasies.”
+Many of these said "fantasies" includes stories from noble courts and religion, both from Christianity and Islam.